Holmes-Alan/HCRF/README.md

-# Combine CNN and Random Forest for Face SR
+# Hierarchical CNN based Random Forests (HCRF) approach for face super-resolution
 We propose a novel approach of CNN and Random Forests for 8x facial image super-resolution.
 We claim the following points:

 • A Siamese Network for Low-Resolution facial image segmentation.